splunk/public-o11y-docs/gdi/opentelemetry/components/groupbyattrs-processor.rst

 Sample configurations
 ----------------------

-To activate the resource processor, add ``groupbyattrs`` to the ``processors`` section of your configuration file, as shown in the following example:

-The configuration is very simple, as you only need to specify an array of attribute keys that will be used to "group" spans, log records or metric data points together, as in the below example:
+To activate the resource processor, add ``groupbyattrs`` to the ``processors`` section of your configuration file.
+Specify an array of attribute keys to use to "group" spans, log records or metric data points together, as in the following example:

 .. code-block:: yaml